remigerme/remigerme.xyz/README.md

 sudo rsync -Aau --delete /mnt/prod/data/ /mnt/backup/data/
 ```
 The delete flag allows you to remove junk files from previous backups which don't exist anymore.
 Do not cron it as it might erase backup if prod disk fails.

+## Blog
+The blog is hosted by default Notion website service.
+I'm just using a Cloudflare as a (more or less) proxy pass (cf. Fruition) which allows me to use [blog.remigerme.xyz](https://blog.remigerme.xyz).